luiisca/obsidian-periodic-notes-calendar/README.md

 Create notes for specific dates using natural language expressions:

 1. Open the Command Palette (Cmd/Ctrl + P)
-2. Type `Periodic Notes Calendar: Open Periodic Note from Natural Language Date`
+2. Type `Periodic notes calendar: Open periodic note from natural language date`
 3. Enter expressions like `next tuesday` or `two months from now`
 4. Optionally customize the format (default: YYYY-MM-DD) and periodicity (default: daily)
 5. Press Enter to create or open the note